 Who decides how the funds are distributed?

-Greater Gallatin United Way (GGUW) and Bozeman Area Community Foundation (BACF) have significant experience in vetting organizational and community needs.
-To responsibly address our community’s diverse needs for funding related to COVID-19 health and economic crisis, GGUW and BACF convene with a Donations Steering Group (DSG) comprised of representatives from relevant nonprofit, and government sectors, as well as representatives from the geographic areas within Gallatin, Park, Madison, and Meagher Counties.
+Greater Gallatin United Way (GGUW) and One Valley Community Foundation (OVCF) have significant experience in vetting organizational and community needs.
+To responsibly address our community’s diverse needs for funding related to COVID-19 health and economic crisis, GGUW and OVCF convene with a Donations Steering Group (DSG) comprised of representatives from relevant nonprofit, and government sectors, as well as representatives from the geographic areas within Gallatin, Park, Madison, and Meagher Counties.
 GGUW and BACF will coordinate with Southwest Montana Community Organizations Active in Disaster (SW MT COAD) and local emergency management leaders and health departments to ensure funding allocations are aligned with identified prioritization of needs.

 I want to donate.
 Can I restrict my funding to a prioritized grantee?

 To ensure we move resources as efficiently as possible and respond to needs of communities most impacted, we are not accepting restrictions to donations.
 The COVID-19 Response Fund was created in hopes of providing a way to coordinate as resources as efficiently and with as much impact as possible.

 Should I give to this Fund instead of making other donations?